Matze1985/AutoIt/README.md

 # AutoIt script examples
-Simple script examples with the handling of AutoIt.
+Simple script examples with handling of AutoIt.